Service Systems Strengthening and Social Accountability Approach (4SA)

 • Build AGENCY of citizens to participate in public life and demand, and public and private sector to deliver and better services;

-• Build RELATIONS between citizens/service users and duty bearers for more responsive, equitable and accountable social contracts; and
+• Build RELATIONS between people /service users and those responsible for services for more responsive, equal, and accountable social contracts; and

-• Build STRUCTURES to deliver effective, inclusive, and accountable institutions and remove barriers within society for active participation of all.
+• Build STRUCTURES to deliver effective, equal, and accountable institutions and remove barriers within society for active participation of all.

 Which will RESULT IN

-• Quality, equitable, and accountable services and support for marginalized and excluded people of all genders.
+• Equal, high-quality, accountable services and support for marginalized and excluded women and girls in all their diversity.

 • Long-term convener and relationship builder